citp/privacy-policy-historical/s/sc/sch/schlockmercenary.com.md

 We may contract with third-party service providers to assist us in better understanding our site visitors.
 These service providers are not permitted to use the information collected on our behalf except to help us conduct and improve our business.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Netscape Navigator or Internet Explorer) settings.
-Each browser is a little different, so look at your browser Help menu to learn the correct way to modify your cookies.
+You do this through your browser (Chrome, Edge, IE, Opera, Firefox, etc) settings.
+Each browser is a little different, so look at the browser's Help menu to learn the correct way to modify your cookies.
 If you turn cookies off, you won't have access to many features that make your site experience more efficient and some of our services will not function properly.

 ### Do we disclose the information we collect to outside parties?